Sign In / Sign Out

 Feel free to explore asudesignshow.com a site maintained, monitored, and voiced by our alumni and members of the Graphic Design Senior Student Association.
 The Visual Communication Design faculty believes that the prime endorsement of the quality and continuing evolution of our program is sustained when voices are heard from an active, enthusiastic and professionally progressive body of alumni and students.

 Graphic designers are responsible for designing how information is communicated.
 Forms of communication include print, video, film and electronic (web).
-Graphic designers are concerned with:
+Graphic designers are concerned with appearance, choosing the appropriate mechanism for communication, clarity of information and its effectiveness and how communication is transferred and received.

 The BSD program in graphic design places an emphasis on strategic communication developed through a design process that includes research, analysis, conceptualization, planning and realization.
 The process leads to innovative visual communication design solutions for contemporary design problems that are local to global in scope.